ServBay MariaDB/MySQL Troubleshooting Guide

 <target_database_name>

-):bashNote: Replace# Ensure the target database exists # mysql --defaults-file=/Applications/ServBay/etc/mariadb/<version>/my.cnf -u root -p -e "CREATE DATABASE <target_database_name>;" # Import the backup mysql --defaults-file=/Applications/ServBay/etc/mariadb/<version>/my.cnf -u <username> -p <target_database_name> < /Applications/ServBay/backup/mariadb/<version>/<your_backup.sql>
+):bashNote: Replace# Ensure target DB exists first # mysql --defaults-file=/Applications/ServBay/etc/mariadb/<version>/my.cnf -u root -p -e "CREATE DATABASE <target_database_name>;" # Import mysql --defaults-file=/Applications/ServBay/etc/mariadb/<version>/my.cnf -u <username> -p <target_database_name> < /Applications/ServBay/backup/mariadb/<version>/<your_backup.sql>

 1